 Simple English definitions for legal terms

-Read a random definition: expense ratio
+Read a random definition: livery of seisin

 The clear-view doctrine, also known as the plain-view doctrine, is a rule in criminal procedure that allows police officers to seize and use as evidence an item that they see in plain sight during a legal search or from a lawful position, without a warrant, if they have probable cause to believe that the item is evidence of a crime.
 This rule does not apply to items found in open fields.